Traces of Social Competence in Large Language Models: Steering with think vectors

 \section{Steering with \emph{think} vectors}

 Motivated by the strong influence of knowledge cues, we apply model steering \cite{subramani-etal-2022-extracting, rimsky-etal-2024-steering, siddique2025shifting} to test whether OLMo 2 7B Instruct, selected for its stark explicit–implicit gap (\autoref{fig:fb_olmo_performance}), encodes a representational direction that can causally influence predictions.
-We extract steering vectors by computing the difference in last token hidden-state activations between paired explicit and implicit scenarios at layers 8–16, as this region proved most susceptible to steering.
-Given that the pairs differ only in whether or not propositional attitudes are explicated, these vectors isolate the representational contrast, or direction, between knowledge states––hence \emph{think} vector.
+Model steering (intuitively) captures a model's contrast between two sets of opposing prompts by embedding them and computing their difference.
+The resulting vector can be used to steer future predictions.
+Specifically, we extract steering vectors by computing the difference in last token hidden-state activations between paired explicit and implicit scenarios at layers 8–16, as this region proved most susceptible to steering in preliminary tests and in previous work \cite{subramani-etal-2022-extracting}.
+Since pairs differ only in whether or not propositional attitudes are explicated, these vectors isolate the representational contrast, or direction, between knowledge states––hence \emph{think} vector.
 We inject these scaled ($\lambda$) vectors during inference at intermediate layers: $\lambda=1$ adds the think vector to scenarios, supposedly pushing the model toward explicit-like behaviour, while $\lambda = -1$ subtracts it.
 To prevent information leakage, we use a leave-one-out procedure to ensure no scenario information is encoded in the think vector.
+This means that, for each scenario, we construct a think vector using the remaining 11 scenarios.
 Steered accuracy is compared against the unsteered baseline in \autoref{fig:steering}.